eguyonnet/BC19-FinalProject/README.md

 # BC19-FinalProject
-Sensitive products' maintenance tracking solution
+Sensitive products maintenance tracking solution

 ## Business case
 For certain categories of products, keeping track of their proper maintenance is legally enforced or at least demanded by third parties (insurer, manufacturer, buyers for second hand usage, ...).
 This is especially true when these products can put in danger peoples'lives.
 Still providing a proven track is very challenging.